What don’t you enjoy when camping in the summer? It’s probably the heat that often becomes unbearable inside a tent.

-The last thing you would as a camper is a bulky and heavy AC that you cannot move around.
-So, I’ve to insist that the best air conditioner has to be portable.
+The last thing you would want as a camper is a bulky and heavy AC that you cannot move around.
+So, I’ve insisted that the portable air conditioner has to be light in addition to portable.
 You should be able to lift or wheel it around your camping tent.

-So, you have to consider its weight, which should be carriable.
-If it’s slightly heavy, then it should have rolling wheels to allow you to push it around instead of lifting it.
+So, you have to consider its weight, which should be easily moveable.
+If it’s slightly heavy, then it should have rolling wheels so you don’t have to lift it.